 When people are educated about their health, they are more likely to make healthier choices and to recognize and treat problems before expensive complications occur.
 Changes in the nation’s health coverage standards are adding to this drive, further improving the job outlook for health coaches.

 According to Indeed, as of 2016, the nationwide average salary for “health coaches” is around $41,000.
 A search for “certified health coach“, however, returns a nationwide average salary figure of $68,000.

-As the nation becomes more and more health conscious, there is a large push towards making lifestyle changes that promote long term health and well-being.
-This increased awareness from workplaces, both commercial and non-commercial health insurance organizations, clinical professionals and the general public that overall lifestyle change is necessary for improved health has resulted in the expansion of need for health and wellness coaches.
+As the nation becomes more and more health-conscious, there is a large push towards making lifestyle changes that promote long-term health and well-being.
+This increased awareness from workplaces, both commercial and non-commercial health insurance organizations, clinical professionals and the general public that overall lifestyle change is necessary for improved health has resulted in the expansion of the need for health and wellness coaches.

 Health coaches are at the forefront of today’s health revolution.
 At a time when one in five people will die of lifestyle-related disease, as well as when diabetes and obesity are at an all-time high, health coaches provide the nutritional and lifestyle guidance society desperately needs to find it’s way back to health.

 - Read Full Article: Alumni Spotlight: Kwan Lieu

 The Romance Prescription: Exploring Love, Fertility and Preconception Health, with Dr. Kalea WattlesRead Full Article: The Romance Prescription: Exploring Love, Fertility and Preconception Health, with Dr. Kalea Wattles

 - Read Full Article: Recipe: Heart Healthy Mediterranean Frittata